Norwegian Independent Company 1: History

 The original English-language administrative title did not have much resonance in Norwegian and they soon became better known as Kompani Linge (Linge's Company).
 Martin Linge's death early in the war came to enhance the title, which became formalised as Lingekompaniet in his honour.

 The members of the unit were trained at various locations in the United Kingdom, including at the SOE establishment at Drumintoul Lodge in the Cairngorms, Scotland.
+At Glenmore in the Cairngorms, members of the unit trained in railway sabotage on the old disued Aviemore and Coylumbridge Timber Railway.

 Their initial raids in 1941 were to Lofoten (Operation Claymore) and Måløy (Operation Archery), where Martin Linge was killed.
 Their best known raids were probably the Norwegian heavy water sabotage.
 Other raids included the Thamshavnbanen sabotage.
 In the capital area, the Oslogjengen carried out several sabotage missions.
 In cooperation with Milorg, the main Norwegian resistance organisation, communication lines with London were gradually improved during the war, so that by 1945, 64 radio operators were spread throughout Norway.

 According to Mitt liv, the autobiography of Max Manus (1995.
 N.W.
 Damm), the Linge Company was for a time counted amongst the most decorated military forces in the United Kingdom during World War II.
 The veterans from the company were also amongst the first to welcome King Haakon home.
 A total of 530 Norwegians served in NOR.I.C.1, of whom 57 died.